4Z1KD/omnipyrig/README.md

-# OmniPy
+# omni[py]rig
-A python wrapper for OmniRig
+A python wrapper for the amazing OmniRig 🍄